Jerry Moyes: Arizona Coyotes

 Moyes was saddled with massive financial losses dating to the time the former Winnipeg Jets moved to Phoenix.
 Unable to turn around the team's fiscal picture, he agreed in principle to sell the Coyotes to a group headed by Research in Motion co-CEO Jim Balsillie, who intended to move the team to Hamilton, Ontario.
 The league responded by stripping Moyes of virtually all of his ownership authority, though he was still nominally the team's owner.
-The NHL argued that Moyes had no right to file because numerous agreements he'd signed with the league in return for financial assistance specifically barred him from filing for bankruptcy.
+The NHL argued that Moyes had no right to bankruptcy because numerous agreements he'd signed with the league in return for financial assistance specifically barred him from filing for bankruptcy.
 It also claimed that Moyes effectively surrendered control of the team by signing the agreements.
-Bankruptcy judge Redfield Baum scheduled a hearing for May 19, 2009 to determine who actually controlled the team.
-In October 2009, Baum rejected the NHLs bid, as well as Balsillie's $242.5-million offer.
+Bankruptcy judge Redfield Baum scheduled a hearing for May 19, 2009, to determine who actually controlled the team.
+In October 2009, Baum rejected the NHL's bid, as well as Balsillie's $242.5-million offer.
 The judge ruled that Balsillie's bid faced too many legal obstacles, however, he said the NHL could revise its bid to include concessions to Moyes and Gretzky.
-The NHL had originally taken the position that neither Moyes nor Gretzky were legitimate creditors because they were owners.
+The NHL had previously taken the position that neither Moyes nor Gretzky were legitimate creditors because they were owners.
 Under Chapter 11 proceedings, owners usually rank below other creditors and rarely receive any of the proceeds from asset sales.
 On November 2, 2009, Moyes sold the Coyotes to the NHL for $140 million.

+Arizona Sting

+Through Steve Ellman's investment firm, where Moyes was a business partner, Moyes was majority owner of the Arizona Sting of the National Lacrosse League.
+Moyes received full ownership in the 2006 deal that left Glendale Arena and its properties to him and looked to sell them the following year.
+He was unsuccessful in the sale of the team; the league would collapse in 2008.

+Arizona Diamondbacks

+In the mid-1990s, when Joe Garagiola Sr. was spearheading a group seeking an expansion franchise for Phoenix, Moyes put up $5 million to become a charter investor.
+He is a minority owner of the Diamondbacks, owning one-twenty-fourth of the team.

+Phoenix Suns

+After investing in the Arizona Diamondbacks, he met another owner of the team, Jerry Colangelo.
+Moyes began talking with Colangelo and bought a stake in his other Arizona sports team the Phoenix Suns, becoming minority owner.

+Arizona Cardinals

+In the early 2000s, when looking to move to their own stadium, Moyes (along with Steve Ellman) offered to buy 195 acres of land for what would become the University of Phoenix Stadium for the Arizona Cardinals.
+In this plan, he would donate 30 acres for the actual stadium and build the infrastructure around it including parking lots and youth sports fields.
+Moyes said that this plan meant that residents wouldn't have to "pay a dime."
+Ultimately, the city of Glendale chose to build the stadium through public funding.

+Political activity

+Together with his spouse, Moyes contributed $101,000 to Donald Trump's 2020 presidential campaign.